gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

 - Edge computing is complementary to cloud computation.
 It is a distributed computing paradigm that combines cloud computing and data storage to solve the latency issues that plague the infrastructure.
 It is a prevalent paradigm in the IoT scenario.
 Edge computing aims to manipulate the edge on the edge devices, such as tabs, mobile phones, laptops, gateways, etc., to take on some of the provisioning and management responsibilities of the cloud.

 ### What is an API gateway?
-- An API gateway is a management service between the client and the backend services and processes.
-It aids in easier management of the API services available such as user authentication, rate limiting, and statistical analysis.
+- An API gateway is a management service between the `client` and the `backend` services and processes.
+- It managemes the API services available such as user authentication, rate limiting, and statistical analysis.

 ### What is rate-limiting?
 - Rate limiting is a technique by which a network’s traffic can be limited by putting a cap on the frequency of a particular action in a given timeframe.
 It can help eliminate suspicious activities, especially those caused by bots on any network, by tracking the IP address where the request originated.
 It also protects against instances of API overuse.!

 ### Describe the Cloud Computing Architecture.
-- The cloud computing architecture is all the components of a cloud model that fit together from an architectural perspective.
-The figure below depicts how the various cloud services are related to support the needs of businesses.
-On the left side, the cloud service consumer represents the types of uses of cloud services.
-No matter what the requirements of the particular constituent are, it is important to bring the right type of services together that can support both internal and external users.
-Management of the consumers should be able to make services readily available to support the changing business needs.
-The applications, middleware, infrastructure, and services that are built based on on-premises computing models are within this category.
-In addition to this, the model depicts the role of a cloud auditor.
-This organization provides an oversight either by an internal or external group which makes sure that the consumer group meets its obligations.
+- Két részre osztható:
+    - Frontend (Client)
+        - UI-ek tartoznak ide (mobil-app, browser)
+    - Backend
+        - Ez maga a Cloud, részei:
+            - Application: ehhez fér hozzá a Client a GUI-on keresztül
+            - Service: SaaS, PaaS or IaaS
+            - Cloud Runtime: ebben futnak a VM-ek (instnace-ok)
+            - Storage: flexibilis, skálázható adattárolás
+            - Infrastructure: A Cloud hardware és software komponensei
+            + Management: a menedzsmenthez szükséges komponensek
+            + Security: a biztonsági komponensek
+        - Kiegészítő szolgáltatások:
+            - Hálózati infrastruktúra (LoadBalancer, DNS, VPC)
+            - Adatbázisok (SQL vagy noSQL)
+            - Monitoring & Analytics
+    - A kettőt az "Internet" köti össze, ezen keresztül történik a kommunikáció
 - [cloudarchitecture](../../assets/cloudarchitecture.png)

+- A Cloud Computing architektúra 4 rétege:
+    1. Fizikai réteg (Szolgáltató):
+        - CPU, Memória, Routerek, Switchek
+    2. Infrastruktúra réteg (Szolgáltató)
+        - VM, Adattárolás, Szerverek
+    3. Platform réteg (Developer / Szolgáltató)
+        - OS, App, Adatbázis
+    4. Applikáció réteg (Client)
+        - UI

 ### What are the different phases associated with cloud architecture?
 - There are four primary phases associated with cloud architecture.
 They are as follows: